LeeConnelly12/weather-app/README.md

 When the page loads for the first time, a request is sent to an API to geolocate using the user's IP address. <br>
 To avoid excessive calls, a cookie is set after the first request to remember the coordinates. <br>
-However, when calling an API route using useFetch, Nuxt doesn't actually send a HTTP request, instead it calls the method directly - <br>
-because of this you're not able to set cookies in the server route.
+However, when calling an API route using useFetch, Nuxt doesn't actually send a HTTP request, instead it calls the method directly, because of this you're not able to set cookies in the server route.
 Instead, I'm setting the cookie on the frontend.

 ## Author